v-mamaz/learn-pr.de-DE/learn-pr/azure/build-cosmos-db-app-with-vscode/includes/3-crud-operations.md

     End of demo, press any key to exit.
     ```

-## Summary
+## <a name="summary"></a>Zusammenfassung

-In this unit you created, replaced, and deleted documents in your Azure Cosmos DB database.
+In dieser Einheit haben Sie Dokumente in Ihrer Azure Cosmos DB-Datenbank erstellt, ersetzt und gelöscht.